Kiingy/MuteWoWSounds/README.md

    * As this is independant of the WoW client, as long as you keep your sound target files your custom mutes can always be easily recreated.
 4. You can easily share your lists with other players!

+## Finding Sounds on Wowhead
+Wowhead has a huge list of searchable sounds you can find here: https://www.wowhead.com/sounds

+If you want to find the "Frostbolt" sounds for example you can simply search for 'frostbolt' and apply the type filter.

+Some of the sounds can be tough to find if Blizzard hasn't named them properly, for example the sound you hear when you dismount in-game is called [SpiritWolf](https://www.wowhead.com/sound=3089), located under the Spells category, not very helpful.

+Finding the sounds for a mount, creature or pet is generally a lot easier using the method outlined in the above instructions.